manjeetsingh04091986/HR-analytics/README.md

 # HR-analytics
 HR analytics
-TO predict Who will be hire and who wont.
+to predict Who will be hire and who wont.